 On this page

 Playground and amusement equipment in the Netherlands must comply with the safety requirements of the Amusement and Playground Apparatus Decree (Warenwetbesluit attractie- en speeltoestellen, WAS).
 You may only keep playground and amusement equipment which has a certificate of approval.
 You can have a foreign certificate converted to a similar Dutch one.
-An appointed inspection body has to test your equipment annually.
+An appointed inspection body (in Dutch) has to test your equipment annually.
 You are not obliged to keep a logbook, but you do have to keep the inspection documents until the next inspection.

 The WAS does not apply to playground equipment at private homes and small amusement equipment for a maximum of 3 persons (e.g. coin-operated children's rides at supermarkets).

 If you assemble or install an amusement machine for the first time, you must notify the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA) accordingly.
 This does not apply, however, to small amusement machines intended for a maximum of 3 persons.